 AFIC 2013 (p142): The column directing voting down the left hand side against Stephen Mayne was very unfair.

 Westpac 2013: David Barrow was given his own resolution number 6 at the bottom whereas the incumbents were 5a/b/c/d.
-Bold recommendation against near ballot box.
+Bold recommendation against near his voting box.

 NAB 2013: at least David Barrow was 5d but there was clearly no drawing of lots but the separation by inserting the chairman's voting intention was very unfair.